-Institutional Best Undergraduate Thesis
+Institutional Undergraduate Thesis of the Year

-The College recognizes and acclaims student undergraduate theses and researches that show exemplary contribution to their respective discipline and to the Institution as a whole.
-Student researches for the entire academic year shall be evaluated by their Research Teacher/Adviser and initially recommended to the Dean.
+The College recognizes and acclaims student undergraduate theses and research that show exemplary contribution to their respective discipline and to the Institution as a whole.
+Student research for the entire academic year shall be evaluated by their Research Teacher/Adviser and initially recommended to the Dean.
 The Dean will endorse the research paper to the Research and Development Office (RDO) by accomplishing the required forms and documents.
-The RDO completes the evaluation, conducts a research colloquium and finally endorses the Best Undergraduate Thesis to the VPAA for conferment.
+The RDO completes the evaluation, conducts a research colloquium, and finally endorses the Best Undergraduate Thesis to the VPAA for conferment.